 This one pan crispy chicken with rosemary cream sauce is one of my favorite whole foods recipes!
 It's nutritious and kid-friendly, plus the prep is easy and fast, making it the perfect go-to meal for chaotic nights.

-- 3 lb bone-in skin-on organic chicken breasts, thighs and/or legs
+- 3 lb bone-in, skin-on chicken thighs and legs

 - 1 medium shallot thinly sliced